 You could also save any greetings cards you receive at the next special occasion and use a few of those.
 It really depends what size book you want to make, but since this is a nice flexible tutorial you can actually make whatever size your materials allow.

-Step-by-Step Guide To Making A Mini Book
+Step-by-Step Guide: How To Make A Mini Book

 Just for reference, the photo above shows the kind of box I used.
 A cereal box would be a great alternative, but you could use pretty much any scrap cardboard as long as it’s not too thick.